 Baseline information is required on existing human health conditions to prepare the community health profiles.
 This information must include the current state of physical, mental and social well-being and incorporate a determinants of health approach to move beyond biophysical health considerations.

-Additional guidance is provided in section 21 Appendix 2-Additional guidance Appendix 2-Additional guidance under the Human health baseline heading.
-The Proponent must justify any omission or deviation from the recommended baseline characterization approaches and methods, including the guidelines from Health Canada.
+Additional guidance is provided in section 21 Appendix 2 - Additional guidance under the Human health baseline heading.
+The Proponent must justify provide adequate scientific rationale for any omission or deviation from the recommended baseline characterization approaches and methods, including the guidelines from Health Canada.